PORT TO PUB EVENT RULES

 c.All swimmers under 18 years of age must have parent or guardian consent to participate in the event.
 All solo swimmers must have completed the qualifying standards.

 6.Swimmers and paddlers must be accompanied by a support boat.
-A paddler is recommended, but is not compulsory.
+For 19.7km swimmers, a paddler is recommended, but is not compulsory.
+For 25km ultra-marathon swimmers, a paddler is compulsory.
 Stand up paddle boards are not allowed.

 7.All swimmers must have their race number on their arms for the event.
 Number tattoos are provided through your registration in your competitor bags received at the briefing event.